-- 1. Map the results for each iteration to the mesh of the base design.
+- 1. Map the results for each sample to the mesh of the base design.
 The results will be computed at a specific spatial location instead of a node (Eulerian system).
-This is required in metalforming because: - The adaptivitity will result in the different iterations having different meshes. - It is more natural in metalforming to consider the results at a specific geometric location than at a specific node.
+This is required in metalforming because: - o The adaptivitity will result in the different iterations having different meshes. - o It is more natural in metalforming to consider the results at a specific geometric location than at a specific node.

 This is done only for the work piece.
 This part must therefore be specified in the LS-OPT input.
-More detail is shown in Figure 14-21, Figure 14-22 and Figure 14-23.
+More detail is shown in Figure 16-21, Figure 16-22 and Figure 16-23.

 2. Specify the FLC curve to be used in the computation of the FLD responses.
-This can be done by either specifying the number of a curve in the LS-DYNA input deck or using two parameters similar to that being used in LS-PREPOST.
+This can be done by either specifying the ID of a curve defined in the LS-DYNA input deck (option Provided curve) or using two parameters similar to that being used in LS-PREPOST (option Parametric).

-Figure 14-21: For metal forming specify that the coordinates instead of the nodes must be followed and specify the part (blank) for which the results must be mapped.
+Figure 16-21: For metal forming specify that the coordinates instead of the nodes must be followed and specify the part (blank) for which the results must be mapped.

-Figure 14-22: Interpolation of metal forming results.
+Figure 16-22: Interpolation of metal forming results.

-Figure 14-23: Acuracy of of the mapping operation for element results is shown for two cases.
+Figure 16-23: Acuracy of of the mapping operation for element results is shown for two cases.
 For each case the results are shown as the element centroid results for the original mapped mesh, the element results averaged at the nodes for the original mapped mesh, and the results mapped to the nodes of the base mesh.
 For the first case it can be seen that the mapping accuracy is good if the mesh is sufficiently fine to consider smoothly varying results.
-The second case, which occur when yielding occurs in a single element, indicates a loss of information.
+The second case, which occurs when yielding occurs in a single element, indicates a loss of information.
 But for this second case, the exact numerical value of the original results is not considered very accurate, so we can consider the mapped results as sufficient as long as they conserve the prediction of failure.
-For the second case the numerical values are mesh-dependent, so the prediction of failure is the quantity that should be mapped to another mesh.
+For the second case the numerical values are meshdependent, so the prediction of failure is the quantity that should be mapped to another mesh.

-14.11.
+16.11.
 User-defined statistics